School Of High Altitude Desert Ecology (SHADE)

 High valley desert greening for increasing water absorption and flow reduction in extreme rainfall events - Desert greening with native plants

-Frequent floods due to loose soil, lack of vegetation and cloud bursts damage houses and crops.
+Frequent floods due to loose soil, lack of vegetation, and cloud bursts damaged houses and crops.
 As a counter, HIAL is undertaking the ambitious valley greening and afforestation project.
 Indigenous Trees will be planted using a mix of innovative techniques and methods.
-Using Native species for plantation ensure that plants don’t use too much water.
-Water retention on account of vegetation cover will help in mitigating disasters such as leaching of nutrients from the soil, water run-off and damage to house and property in the event of floods or severe rainfalls.
-HIAL has a land of 125 acres our of which roughly 100 acres will be afforested.
+Using Native species for plantation ensures that plants don’t use too much water.
+Water retention on account of vegetation cover will help in mitigating disasters such as the leaching of nutrients from the soil, water run-off, and damage to houses and property in the event of floods or severe rainfalls.
+HIAL has a land of 125 acres, out of which roughly 100 acres will be afforested.